GafferHQ/gaffer/doc/source/Tutorials/GettingStarted/index.md

 - Create a PathFilter node (_/Scene/Filters/PathFilter_).
 This chooses which objects to affect based on their names.
 - Use the NodeEditor to add `/group/GAFFERBOT/C_torso_GRP/C_head_GRP/C_head_CPT/L_ear001_REN` to the **Paths**.
-This is the full name of the left ear of the robot, as you see it listed in the SceneHierarchy.
+This is the full name of the left ear of the robot, as you see it listed in the HierarchyView.
 - Connect the output of the PathFilter into the filter input on the right hand side of the ShaderAssignment1 node.

 ![Filter connection](images/filterConnection.png)